samdmarshall/pewpewthespells-com/readme.md

 command = "pandoc --from markdown+grid_tables --to html5 --include-in-header=%self%/header.html --highlight-style=pygments --email-obfuscation=references \"%input%\" --output \"%output%\" --template=%self%/html.template"
 ```

-There are a couple of special strings that can be used to substitute into the `rule.cmd` string:
+There are a couple of special strings that can be used to substitute into the `rule.command` string:

 * `%input%`, this is the path to the input file
 * `%output%`, this is the path to the output file